 5. Open Up Lines of Communication

 Your internal communication strategy is critical for breaking up silos in your organization.
-IC and HR departments are responsible for managing and nurturing company-wide employee communications and building trust in the workplace.
+Without clear and consistent communication, information stays locked within teams, and collaboration becomes slow and fragmented.

 📹 Check out our Masterclass about the importance of having an internal communications strategy!